catamphetamine/imageboard/README.md

 ## Censorship

-A `censoredWords` option can be passed to the `Chan` function to censor certain words in parsed comments' `content` or `title`.
+A `censoredWords` option can be passed to the `imageboard` function to censor certain words in parsed comments' `content` or `title`.
 The `censoredWords: object[]?` option must be a list of word filters pre-compiled via the exported `compileWordPatterns(censoredWords, language)` function:

 * `language: string` — (required) A lowercase two-letter language code (examples: `"en"`, `"ru"`, `"de"`) used to generate a regular expression for splitting text into individual words.